BlockByBlock/pyinterface/README.md

-Python Serial Read
+Python Serial Interface

 -- Use the below command in terminal to check ports

 	dmesg | grep tty

--- CONFIGURE the serial port and baudrate by using portconfig.py -- All other settings are available on openport.py
+-- CONFIGURE the serial port and baudrate by using portconfig.py -- All other settings can be added on pyintf.py

--- Logging is implemented in directory of the script
+-- Log is saved in the directory of the script

 -- To configure serial